Eden Valley Railway: 1948 to 1989: British Railways

-The line today
+Preservation

 The section of line between Appleby and Warcop has been restored by the Eden Valley Railway Trust, originally known as the Eden Valley Railway Society.
 At the southern end of the route, the Stainmore Railway Company has reinstated a short stretch of track near Kirkby Stephen East station.

 Other than in the restored sections, none of the track remains in situ.
 Most of the trackbed remains as a feature on the landscape and as field boundaries.
 To the south east of Kirkby Thore the A66 road crosses the trackbed close to where Kirkby Thore station once stood, and the station was demolished when the road was remodelled in 1974.
 Clifton Moor, Cliburn, Temple Sowerby and Warcop and Musgrave railway stations are now private residences.
 Other features including the signal boxes at Cliburn and Warcop have survived.
 The bridges at Musgrave and Skygarth have been removed.
 The former junction west of Kirkby Stephen with the line to Tebay is now a nature reserve.